-Cyrus Andrew Sullivan of Portland, Oregon is a former political prisoner, web developer, and internet entrepreneur turned anti-government misconduct activist.
+Cyrus Andrew Sullivan of Portland, Oregon an attorney at hobby, web developer, internet entrepreneur, and former political prisoner turned anti-government misconduct activist.
 He began his web development career shortly after graduating from the University of Oregon in 2008.
 He built several well-known websites that were featured on national television more than once.

 His old fleet of websites was really gaining steam in 2012 when he was targeted by a deranged stalker.
 He then threatened the stalker and was sent to federal prison.
 It was a selective prosecution for the purpose of shutting him down.
 It worked because the Government has no problem working with provocateurs as long as their basic ideologies align, so if you are on their side you can do whatever you want and if the person you target fights back then that person will be prosecuted for fighting back.
 Then a judge of similar ideology will use the provocation as a justification to prohibit the person from doing anything related to the conflict while on supervision.
 As a result, Sullivan became a second-class citizen that no longer enjoyed the protection of the Constitution because ever since it was signed, judges have been working hard to find reasons not to apply it equally to everyone.
 Whether the founding fathers would have wanted it that way is irrelevant to those that see the Constitution as a barrier to getting what they want.